 - Croc-croc 3D (cross-eyed anaglyph) ©AbsurdePhoton -

-The same squirrel in anaglyphic 3D without googles
+The same squirrel in anaglyphic 3D without glasses

-- Croc-croc 3D (animated without googles) ©AbsurdePhoton -
+- Croc-croc 3D (animated without glasses) ©AbsurdePhoton -

 - In the meadow ©AbsurdePhoton -

 The original photo of this beautiful woman in a meadow

 - In the meadow 3D (depthmap) ©AbsurdePhoton -

 The depthmap shows the distances: grass, model, background, sky